 Support Our Impact and Seed Communities

 In November 2018, MBK Alliance selected the winners of its inaugural MBK Community Challenge Competition—results-oriented organizations across ten states and Puerto Rico—as national models to expand evidence-based initiatives to reduce youth violence, grow effective mentorship programs, and measurably improve the lives of boys and young men of color.
-Today, these organizations are continuing to advance these critical efforts, while also working to meet essential needs of communities of color that are disproportionately affected by the COVID-19 pandemic.
 We believe in these organizations, and we hope you will support them.

 The NACA Inspired Schools Network facilitates a local community of practice, documents practices and challenges especially relevant to boys and young men of color, and engages youth in sharing their social-emotional learning experience with local educational leaders, informing future practices and policies.
 In the midst of COVID-19, NACA moved its training online, including short daily videos narrated by youth, elders, and community members.
 The trainers share their talents, including traditional indigenous cooking and recipes, poetry, music, digital storytelling, and more.